MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vsnprintf-vsnprintf-vsnprintf-l-vsnwprintf-vsnwprintf-l.md

 Storage location for output.

 *`count`*\
 Maximum number of characters to write.
-For the functions that take `wchar_t`, it is the number of wide characters to write.
+For the functions that take `wchar_t`, it's the number of wide characters to write.

 *`format`*\
 Format specification.